DC Diner Trolls Kavanaugh Along His Route Home | Washingtonian

 This week, though, it has a new message: “Trump & Kav U Lie.”

 Was Salis, a serial entrepreneur who also founded the local chain &pizza, aware of the messaging?
 “No comment,” says his publicist.
+(UPDATE: Salis’s company now believes the message is “a product of some vandals,” spokesperson Leah Frelinghuysen says.)

 Politicized signage, of course, is no big news in a city where everything—very much including restaurants—has become polarized.
-But American City diner is unique in one respect: Its location means it is a most likely daily sight for its newest target, Brett Kavanaugh, who lives just off Connecticut Avenue, Northwest, in Chevy Chase and whose commute back from White House prep sessions, Capitol Hill confirmation hearings, and (maybe) Supreme Court chambers would almost inevitably include a view of American City.
+But American City diner is unique in one respect: Its location means it is a most likely daily sight for its newest target, Brett Kavanaugh, who lives just off Connecticut Avenue in Chevy Chase and whose commute back from White House prep sessions, Capitol Hill confirmation hearings, and (maybe) Supreme Court chambers would almost inevitably include a view of American City.

 Additional reporting by Michael Schaffer and Jessica Sidman.